pipe-dream/laravel-create/readme.md

 Thats it, now open your browser and go to `/pipe-dream` and start designing.

 ## Usage
-If you havent already, watch the 2 minute video [here](https://www.youtube.com/watch?v=doUlmZdvP1o).
+If you havent already, [watch the 2 minute video](https://www.youtube.com/watch?v=doUlmZdvP1o).

 * List your models and tables in the sketch window.
-Note the schema automatically created to the right.
+Note the schema is created in real-time and is being displayed on the right side of the screen.

 <kbd><img src="src/public/img/screenshots/design.png" /></kbd>